 - Your infrastructure runs on Azure

-- You want one unified server instead of managing dozens
+- You want one unified server covering 57 services with 276 tools

-- You need enterprise security features (tool annotations, read-only mode)
+- You need enterprise security (tool annotations, injection protections, isolation controls)

 Multi-Cloud?